With obstructive sleep apnea, your breathing pauses while you are asleep because your airway has become narrowed or partly blocked.

-All of the muscles in your body become more relaxed during sleep.
-This includes the muscles that help keep the airway open and allow air to flow into the lungs.
+When you sleep, all of the muscles in your body become more relaxed.
+This includes the muscles that help keep your throat open so air can flow into your lungs.

 People with sleep apnea may:

 The health care provider will take your medical history and do a physical exam.